Welsh 3000s / 14 Peaks Challenge

 South to North - Starting on Snowdon and finishing on Foel Fras

-is the fastest and easiest way.
-If you want to complete the challenge in hours rather than days then this is the way to go.
-As Snowdon is the highest mountain and requires a tricky ascent over Crib Goch, those wanting to complete the route quickly will descend this way and take on Crib Goch whilst their mind and body are fresh.
-The Carneddau mountain range is the largest of the three, containing six of the fourteen peaks, and once you're up on the plateau, it is relatively flat.
-Doing the route in this direction means that at the end of the day when you're feeling fatigued, the rest of the route is easy.
-For those wanting to set a personal record, this is the way to go.
+This is by far the fastest and easiest way.
+If you want to complete the challenge in (24) hours rather than days then this is the way to go.
+As Snowdon is the highest mountain and requires crossing the infamous Crib Goch, those wanting to complete the route quickly will descend this way and take on Crib Goch whilst their mind and body are fresh.
+The Carneddau mountain range is the largest of the three, containing seven of the fifteen peaks, and once you're up on the plateau, it is relatively flat.
+Doing the route in this direction means that at the end of the day when you're feeling fatigued, the rest of the route is "easy".
+For those who have a time goal, this is the way to go.

 North to South - Starting on Foel Fras and finishing on Snowdon